soh2970/Trivio.io/README.md

 ## Code Set Up and Running
 Download and install all required libraries - python3, pygame, and the main development environment Visual Studio Code<br>

 <a href="https://code.visualstudio.com/download">Link to download Visual studio Code</a>.
-To set up visual studio code, install Python in the Extensions and open the file directory with the code.
+To set up visual studio code, install Python in Extensions and open the file directory with the code.
 From there, the code files can be viewed.

 To download python3, head to the <a href="https://www.python.org/downloads/">python website</a> and download the 3.11.3 version.
 Once downloaded, open terminal and type ```python3 --version``` or ```python --version``` to check if the correct version was installed.

 To download pygame, in terminal type ```python3 -m pip install pygame```, or ```python -m pip install pygame```.
 If this doesn't work for you, go into the terminal and cd into the root of the project folder.
-Then type ```pip3 install pygame```.
+Then type ```pip installl pygame```, or ```pip3 install pygame```.

 Additionally, download the Trivio Zip file.
 It should automatically unzip once downloaded, however if not, right click and unzip to access the folder.